wp-plugins/wp-ultimate-search/readme.txt

 * Can search in multiple categories (OR search)
 * Category options are dynamically generated and autocompleted as you type
 * Attractive and lightweight interface based on jQuery, Backbone.js, and the VisualSearch.js library
-* Bypasses WordPress’ built-in search functions and conducts direct database queries for low overhead and high flexibility
+* Customizable results template using standard WordPress functions

 Premium version now supports the ability to search through an unlimited number of user-specified taxonomies and meta fields (including data contained in Advanced Custom Fields)